-A mix of bold tiling and white walls are also what designates this casually blue bathroom by Eye for Pretty as "modern," since the past few years have seen the popularity of bold floor tiling increase as a way to showcase personality.
-Clean, no-nonsense mirrors are also aspects of this trend because their simplicity helps to balance out those more vivid details.
+A mix of bold tiling and white walls designates this casually blue bathroom by Eye for Pretty as "modern," since the past few years have seen the popularity of bold floor tiling increase as a way to showcase personality.
+Clean, no-nonsense mirrors are also aspects of this trend because their simplicity helps balance those more vivid details.

-White tiles are a timeless bathroom feature, but it can feel more modern depending on the finish.
-In this Emily Henderson-designed home, a herringbone pattern for the flooring gives this bathroom a modern edge, which is also complemented by the floor-to-ceiling blue tiles on the wall.
+White tiles are a timeless bathroom feature, but they can feel more modern depending on the finish.
+In this Emily Henderson-designed home, a herringbone pattern for the flooring gives this bathroom a modern edge, complemented by the floor-to-ceiling grayish-blue tiles on the wall.
 It's also increasingly popular to stack tiles, too, as a fresh departure from more expected layouts.

 Another clear sign of a modern bathroom is sleek black and gold accents, and this one from Studio McGee nails it.
 The beige double vanities add some texture to the look, but those two shades are what stand out.

-Aside from that stacked tile look, this bathroom from designer Sarah Sherman Samuel introduces a traditional material that's recently reemerged as something modern: terrazzo flooring.
+Aside from that stacked tile look, this bathroom introduces a traditional material that's recently reemerged as something modern: terrazzo flooring.
 Samuel created a geometric pattern on the floor that would pair well with the green tiles, and its gold grout matches the surrounding fixtures.

-Sarah Sherman Samuel also nails the modern bathroom look in this instance, thanks once again to the gold accents and detailed tiling, but also because of the wood details.
+Designer Sarah Sherman Samuel nails the modern bathroom look in this space, thanks to the gold accents and detailed tiling, but also because of the wood details.
 Convenience also comes into play when using a ladder as towel storage, and the floating vanity is also stunning proof of form and function.

-Creating a bathroom that's a sanctuary is a hallmark of a modern bathroom, and that lesson is often interpreted with lush potted plants.
-In this design from Katherine Carter, a traditional clawfoot tub is accompanied by a bright green plant for a relaxing detail to an otherwise timeless white bathroom.
+Creating a space that's a sanctuary is a hallmark of a modern bathroom, and that lesson is often interpreted with lush potted plants.
+In Katherine Carter's design, a traditional clawfoot tub is accompanied by a bright green plant for a relaxing detail to an otherwise timeless white bathroom.